TibixDev/TibixBlog/_posts/2022-05-04-adding-an-mpv-play-button-to-youtube.md

 This task of copying video URL-s has become extremely repetitive over the months I've been doing it, so I decided to combat this problem by trying to do something useful with my passion for programming.
 Thus, I decided I'd add an mpv play button to YouTube.

-# 0x02 How?
+## 0x02 How?

 Actually, this was my first question when I started thinking about this problem: "*how?*".
 The only solution I could come up with for having some interaction between the browser and the "outside apps" was to make a custom protocol handler/URI scheme.
 The notion "custom protocol handler" might sound a bit intimidating at first, but it's actually quite simple when we break it down.
 So, your usual link starts with `https://`, which standards for `Hypertext Transfer Protocol Secure`.
 Notice how it has the keyword "protocol" in it?
 The HTTPS protocol is automatically opened and handled in your browser, as expected.
 Well, it turns out there are many other protocols, which all serve different purposes.
 For example, the `mailto://address@mail.com` protocol as you could've guessed opens up your mail client with the email address `address@mail.com` in the receiver field, or `calc://` which opens up the calculator in Windows.
 What's really cool is that you can also register your own protocols that have their own logic.
 This is exactly what we're going to leverage here to get our browser to open up mpv.
 If you feel like you would like to read up more on this topic, you can read [this](https://ldapwiki.com/wiki/Custom%20URI%20scheme) article.

 As a fun fact, the first time I did a deep-dive into protocols was when I was doing penetration testing for a random game back in 2019.
 It turns out protocols are not only useful for the users, but also for the attackers.
 I've stumbled upon many interesting writeups back then, such as this [Origin Remote Code Execution Vulnerability](https://zero.lol/posts/2019-05-22-fun-with-uri-handlers/).
 I think that this topic in in of itself is so long and intriguing that it could use a separate blog post, so in the future I **might** publish a separate blog post about protocol handler vulnerabilities.

-# 0x03 How a protocol-handler-sandwich is made
+## 0x03 How a protocol-handler-sandwich is made

 So, we want to register our own protocol handler.
 Well, how do we do that?
 This is the part where it actually gets complicated.
 Sadly there's no universal method.
 Windows, Mac, and Linux all have different ways of registering protocol handlers.
 In this blog post we'll be focusing on the Linux side of things since that's what I'm using on a daily basis, but it's not impossible that at a later date Windows will be included in this blog post as a late update, or at least in the [repository](https://github.com/TibixDev/MPVPlay) of the project if someone (or me) gets enough motivation to work on it.

 Registering custom protocol handlers in Linux is actually not that complicated if your distribution uses `xdg-open` for handling them.
 Mine (Manjaro) does, and so should most other popular distros, so ideally this will work for most people.
 You need to make a `.desktop` file under `~/.local/share/applications/`.
-It's interesting, but these `.desktop` files are also used like traditional shortcuts in Linux, so your protocol handler be visible under apps by default.
+As a fun fact, these `.desktop` files are also used like traditional shortcuts in Linux, so your protocol handler be visible under apps by default.

 You need to create a file like so:
 ```